 This Easiest Chocolate Chip Cookie recipe is just such a recipe.
 The cookies can be made from scratch in less than 20 minutes, and there’s no need to get the mixer out or to chill the dough.
 All of which make this the simplest chocolate chip cookie recipe.

-This recipe uses just a few basic ingredients – flour, sugar, baking soda, salt.
+- uses just a few basic ingredients like flour, sugar, baking soda, and salt.

 - Butter: This recipe begins with melted butter.
 I prefer to use salted butter, but you can use unsalted butter if you prefer.